BryandMarti/AudioShack/README.md

   - Product Page: Allows users to view detailed information about products, including prices and descriptions.
 Users can also add products to their cart and view the cart's total cost.
   - Contact Us Page: Provides a form for users to contact the support team or provide feedback.

+you can fork this file and run it localy, install dependencies npm install npm install express

 In the project directory, you can run: